-Missouri state-listed animal species found at OZAR: The state recognizes 17 bird species, four amphibians, one reptile, 12 fishes, and seven mammal species that are located in OZAR as endangered, threatened or of conservation concern (see Appendix L).
-Several Missouri species of concern are not included among the NPSpecies lists, but are reported in the park.
-They include several invertebrates, Salem cave crayfish (Cambarus hubrichti), winter stonefly (Allocapnia pygmaea), elktoe (Alasmidonta marginata), Ouchita kidneyshell (Ptychobranchus occidentalis), black sandshell (Ligumia recta), and Arkansas brokenray (Lampsilis reeviana).
+Missouri state-listed animal species found at OZAR: The state recognizes seven bird species, four amphibians, one reptile, 14 fishes, and 10 mammal species that are confirmed located in OZAR as endangered, threatened or of conservation concern (see Appendix L).
+Several invertebrates are Missouri species of concern.
+Critically imperiled and imperiled species are included in Appendix L.